philipturner/ue5-nanite-macos/AtomicsWorkaround/README.md

 This thread-safe workaround enables Nanite on any platform with 32-bit buffer atomics.
 It requires neither image atomics nor 64-bit atomics.
 The test script creates a heavily congested environment where 100 different threads compete to access pixels in a 2x2 texture.
 Each thread has 20 different random values to write.
 Finally, results are checked against a CPU reference implementation.

-With the parameters currently present in the script, around 100 data races occur for each shader dispatch.
+With the script's current configuration, around 100 data races occur for each shader dispatch.
 All of these data races occur when this series of events occur:

 - A thread loads a lock's 32-bit value.
 - The thread increments the value's 8-bit counter.